 The City will compensate the interns at a rate mutually agreed to by the parties.
-The City also agrees to make a contribution per compensable hour worked to the Union's Money Purchase Plan equal to the pension and health care contribution requirements.
-Other benefits will be prorated based on compensable hours worked.
-If an intern continues to be employed beyond the originally assigned termination date, the intern will be reclassified as a regular employee, retain the intern classification and wage rate and be subject to the terms of this collective bargaining agreement.
-Initial placement and reclassification as a regular employee will be subject to appropriation by the City Council.
+The City also agrees to make a contribution per compensable hour worked to the Union's money purchase plan equal to the pension and health care contribution requirements.
+Interns will receive no other benefits.
+If an intern continues to be employed with the City during the summer months and exceeds the established hours of this program, the City and Union agree to meet to create a benefit arrangement that will allow the intern the ability to vest in the Union's pension plan as a temporary employee or continue the contributions to the money purchase plan.